 Evidence base

-Stroud’s renewable energy resource assessment provided an essential evidence base to enable the council to update its Local Plan policy to maximise space for renewables – and especially onshore wind – within the constraints of the National Planning Policy Framework.
-As a result, Stroud District Council is confident that it has met all the legal obligations required for its ambition to improve the prospects for wind development in the district.
+Stroud’s Renewable Energy Resources Assessment provided an essential evidence base to enable the council to update its Local Plan policy to maximise space for renewables, and especially onshore wind, within the constraints of the NPPF.
+As a result, Stroud District Council is confident that it's met all the legal obligations required for its ambition to improve the prospects for wind development in the district.

 What resources were needed?

-Stroud District Council invested in commissioning the renewable energy resource assessment, which cost £20,000.
+Stroud District Council invested in commissioning the Renewable Energy Resources Assessment, which cost £20,000.
 Occasional input from council officers, particularly the planning strategy team, was necessary during the development of the assessment.
-Planning officers continue to analyse feedback on new policies and discuss possible modifications, with potential for future updates to evidence bases such as Stroud’s renewable energy resources assessment.
+Planning officers continue to analyse feedback on new policies and discuss possible modifications, with potential for future updates to evidence bases such as Stroud’s Renewable Energy Resources Assessment.

-The council has three full time climate officers and a budget allocated to facilitate its drive towards carbon neutrality by 2030, but consideration of carbon neutrality is present across council services.
+The council has 3 full-time climate officers and a budget allocated to facilitate its drive towards carbon neutrality by 2030, but consideration of carbon neutrality is present across council services.
 The council has also worked with the board of the Area of Outstanding Natural Beauty regarding the landscape impact of wind energy proposals.

-Besides this, updating Local Plans is a statutory requirement for all local authorities.
-The work to ensure that renewable energy allocation was woven into the Local Plan did not incur any unexpected financial costs during the writing of the plan.
+Besides this, the updating of Local Plans (at least every 5 years) is a statutory requirement for all local authorities.
+The work to ensure that renewable energy allocation was woven into the Local Plan didn't incur any unexpected financial costs during the updating of the plan.

 Lessons from Stroud

-Stroud developed its strong policy despite the unhelpful policies in the NPPF, but reform at a national level would help all councils to boost onshore wind sites.
+Stroud developed its strong policy despite the unhelpful approach in the NPPF, but reform at a national level would help all councils to boost onshore wind sites.

-Very few local authorities have functional policies for onshore wind, and this is likely to remain the case without change in the National Planning Policy Framework.
-Gathering the necessary evidence to justify suitable sites for renewable allocation is resource-intensive, so this legal requirement is absent in many councils’ Local Plans, largely ruling out wind.
+Very few local authorities have functional policies for onshore wind, and this is likely to remain the case without further changes to the NPPF.
+Gathering the necessary evidence to justify suitable sites for renewable allocation is resource intensive, so this policy requirement is absent in many councils’ Local Plans, largely ruling out wind except for the repowering of existing sites.

-The ability of ambitious local authorities like Stroud to meet carbon targets that go beyond the national 2050 deadline is constrained by the lack of planning policies that facilitate, not hinder, renewables.
+Overall, the ability of ambitious local authorities like Stroud to exceed the carbon targets of the UK’s binding 2050 deadline is constrained by the lack of progressive national planning policies, which actually hinder rather than facilitate new renewables.

-Reform of planning at a national level is necessary and councils should be proactive in seeking reform when the National Planning Policy Framework is reviewed (expected again in 2022).
+Reform of planning at a national policy level is necessary, and councils should be proactive in seeking reform when the NPPF is reviewed.

 Restrictions will vary in different locations

-Urban areas may have less available land for standalone renewable energy generation and may need to impose minimum distance restrictions to houses for wind turbines.
-Community engagement will be important and sometimes roof-mounted solar may be a better solution in urban settings.
+Urban areas may have less available land for standalone renewable energy generation and may need to impose minimum distance restrictions for wind turbines near houses.
+Community engagement will be important, and sometimes roof-mounted solar may be a better solution in urban settings.

 “We were aware early on that we needed to tackle renewable energy generation.
 After the examination of our 2015 Local Plan, we decided to level up and take this to the next stage in the following plan.
 This is why the Renewable Energy Resources Assessment was felt to be essential.
 You can have broad policy statements, but the devil is always in the detail of actual delivery.”